China’s Jilin Province Bans Productions and Use of Single-Use Plastic Bags

 There is now a ban on the production and sale of disposable plastic bags in Jilin Province in Northeast China.
 The objective of the ban was to reduce trash and help streamline the waste stream.
 Shoppers can bring their own reusable grocery bags or they can use biodegradable bags.
 The law went into effect on the first day of this year.

 There has been overwhelming support for the ban throughout the Jilin Province.
 Many shoppers are fine bringing their reusable shopping bags or paying extra for biodegradable bags.
 Officials are prepared to enforce the ban should there be resistance, but so far it looks like retailers and shoppers are happy with the measure.

 Getting used to a ban can be a challenge since shoppers have to develop the habit of bringing their reusable bags when they head out to the store, so if the residents of Jilin Province can make that habit stick then this ban is poised for long-term success.

 On average one single-use plastic bag is used for about 20 minutes, and after it has fulfilled its usefulness it will either be recycled into something else or end up in a landfill or as litter.

-Recycling is the best case scenario, but studies show that only a small percentage, maybe 12 percent in the U.S., of disposable plastic bags are recycled.
-That leaves a lot of plastic destined for the landfill or litter, both of which are bad for the environment.
+Recycling is the best-case scenario, but studies show that only a small percentage, maybe 12 percent in the U.S., of disposable plastic bags are recycled.
+That leaves a lot of plastic destined for the landfill or to become litter, both of which are bad for the environment.

 Bag Bans Put Us on the Right Path